-Next Regular Board Meeting is Thursday, September 25, 2014 at 6pm.
-Please check back soon for the meeting agenda.
+Next Regular Board Meeting is Thursday, October 20, 2014 at 6pm.
+Please check back for the agenda.

 Life at Journey School is greatly enhanced by a host of festivals and celebrations, held throughout the year to mark the passage of seasons and holidays, developmental milestones, and other significant moments.
 A sampling of events open to the whole community includes: